582-41B-VA/assessments/lia/01_models.md

 - Products and categories can be added and modified from the built-in admin panel.
 - On the home page, users can see a list of all products currently available.
-By default, products are sorted by their creation date in descending order.
-Users can change the sorting order.
-They can also sort by price (low to high, high to low) and alphabetically by name.
+Products are sorted by their creation date in descending order.
 - The home page includes a list of categories.
 Clicking on a category brings users to a page where products from that category are listed.
   On the category page, the name and the description of the category is shown.
-Users can sort products as on the home page.
 - Clicking on a product brings users to a details page where information about that product is shown (name, description, image, etc.).
 At the bottom the page, users can see more products from the same category.
 - The website has a navigation bar that includes the name of the store and a link to the home page.
-- Users can search for products whose name or description matches a given query.
-Search results can be sorted as on the home page and further filtered by category.